Catchup Math Teacher FAQ

 How does Self Registration work?

-Self Registration allows students to receive a computer-generated password and immediately start Catchup Math.
-You give all students the same Group password, which will be the name of the Group to which you want them assigned.
-Students log in the first time using your school Login Name and this Group password, and are prompted through steps that set up their personal password.
-From then on the student logs in under the school Login Name and their new personal password.
-You can create your Self Registration groups by using the Register Student button and then clicking the Self Registration option.
-Or, you can choose an existing Self Registration group from those listed in red in the Manage Groups listing. -
+Self Registration allows students to receive a personal password and immediately start using Catchup Math.
+You will first need to create a Group Name and choose a Program to assign to your students.
+You then give all students the same temporary password, which is the Group Name you just created.
+Students log in the first time using your school Login Name and this Group Name password, and are prompted to set up their personal password.
+From then on, the students log in using the school Login Name and their new personal password.
+You can create your Self Registration Groups by selecting Self Registration under Student Registration on the Admin page.
+Or, you can choose an existing Self Registration Group by selecting Manage Groups under Student Registration and then choosing from the Group Names listed in red. -

 How do I upload student names and passwords from a file?

-First, create a two-column tab-delimited text file where column 1 has student names (e.g., Smith, Robin) and column 2 has the password (e.g., student id).
-Then, click the Student Registration button, click the Bulk Registration option, and provide the requested information.
-Moments later, you are ready to tell students to log on using the school Login Name and their individual passwords. -
+First, create a two-column tab-delimited text file where column 1 has student names (e.g. Jones, Robin) and column 2 has passwords (e.g. student ID).
+You can use Excel's "Save As..." drop down menu to save as a Text (Tab delimited) file.
+Then, select Bulk Upload under Student Registration on the Admin page.
+Create a Group Name and choose a Program to assign to your students.
+Follow the instructions under Upload Students.
+Moments later, you are ready to tell students to log into Catchup Math using the school Login Name and their individual passwords. -

 How do I delete a student?

-Select the student from the list on the Admin page, then use the Student Registration pull-down menu and select the Unregister Student option.
-(Note: if you only want to change the password or the spelling of the name, you can use the Edit Student button and the student history will be retained.) -
+Select the student from the list on the Admin page, and then select Unregister Student under Student Registration.
+(Note: if you only want to change the student's password or the spelling of the name, you can use the Edit Student button and the student history will be retained.)
+To delete multiple students, select Manage Groups (found under Student Registration on the Admin Screen), click on the group of students you wish to delete, and select Unregister Students. -

 How can we group students into different classes or teachers?

-When you register students you are asked to create or use a Group Name that is appropriate.
-Most schools start group names with the teacher name followed by the class period (e.g., Brown3).
-The Manage Group button gives you some tools to make changes easily. -
+When you register students you are asked to create or use a Group Name.
+Most schools start Group Names with the teacher's name followed by the class period (e.g., Brown3).
+The Manage Groups button (found under Student Registration on the Admin screen) gives you some tools to easily make changes to your Groups.
+For detailed information, please view our Managing Groups video. -

-How can I find out what lessons topics are included in each of the Programs?
+How can I find out what lesson topics are included in each of the Subject Proficiency, Subject & Chapter, and Graduation Prep programs?

-On the Admin page, click on Program Details and select the Program and Section for which you want the list of topics. -
+On the Admin page, click on Program Details and then click on the arrows to the left of the Programs and Sections for which you want the list of topics.
+Once all your chosen folders are open, you can print the list of topics.
+For detailed information, please view our Available Content video. -

-How can I use Catchup Math to re-teach a specific Common Core Standard?
+How can I use Catchup Math to re-teach a specific Common Core State Standard?

-See our document showing the correlation of Common Core Standards to Catchup Math programs on our Math Educators page. -
+See our document showing the correlations of CCSS to Catchup Math programs on the Math Educators page of our website. -

-What if I am not sure which Program a student should be enrolled in?
+What if I'm not sure which Proficiency Program a student should be enrolled into?

-When you register that student, select the manual registration option (Register One Student) and then select Auto-Enrollment from the Program pull-down menu.
-This option provides an entry-level diagnostic quiz that automatically places the student in the appropriate Proficiency Program based on the quiz results. -
+To register that student, select Register One Student under Student Registration on the Admin page.
+Then select Auto-Enrollment from the Program pull-down menu.
+This option administers a series of diagnostic quizzes that automatically place the student into the appropriate Proficiency Program based on the quiz results. -

-How can I limit the list of students on the Admin page to just one class?
+How can I filter the list of students on the Admin page to just one class?

-At the bottom left of the Admin page, choose the Group you want listed by using the Group pull-down menu box.
-You can further refine the listing with the text search box.
-For example, if you want to see all the students in the Brown1 group who are still in the Pre-Algebra Program, you would select that group and then type Pre-Alg in the text-search box. -
+At the bottom left of the Admin page, choose the Group you want from the pull-down menu.
+You can further refine the listing with the Text Search box.
+For example, if you want to see all the students in the Brown1 group who are assigned to the Pre-Algebra Program, you would select that Group and then type Pre-Alg in the Text-Search box. -

 Is it possible to sort the students listed on the Admin page?

-Yes, click any column heading and the students will be sorted using that column.
-This is an easy way to check recent logins, see who is falling behind, or see who is utilizing the online tutoring and how frequently. -
+Yes, click any column heading and the students will be sorted by that column.
+This is an easy way to check recent logins and see who is falling behind. -

 What controls can I adjust for groups or individual students?

-- Passing percent: The default percent to pass a quiz is 70%.
-You may change that to 60% or 80% under Advanced Options when you set up Student Registration.
+- Passing Percent: The default to pass a quiz is 70%.
+You may change that to 60% (to build confidence) or 80% (to challenge).

-- Show Work: You can require students to Show Work on the interactive whiteboard in order to proceed through the required practice problems.
-If you use this option, we recommend you do view the work (an option under Student Detail History) to ensure students are entering meaningful work and not making minimal entries to simply "get through the problem".
+- Show Work: You can require students to show their work on their interactive whiteboards by selecting Show Work, the whiteboard will automatically open when the student is working on the Required Practice Problems.
+If you use this option, we recommend that you do view the work (an option under Student Detail History) to ensure students are entering meaningful work.

-- Limit Games: The Advanced Options under Student Registration allows you to decide whether or not to limit the use of games to one game per lesson.
-The games do have both a learning and motivational value; however, if you find students are spending too much time on games, at the expense of making progress through the assigned lessons, you may want to activate the limit either on the entire group (Manage Groups) or on individual students (Edit Student) as needed.
+- Disallow Games: This prevents students from playing the math games.
+The games do have both learning and motivational value; however, if you find students are spending too much time on the games, at the expense of making progress through their assigned lessons, you may want to disallow games for the entire Group (Manage Groups) or for an individual student (Edit Student).

-- Stop at End of Program: Students are automatically advanced to the next Proficiency Program after completing all lessons in the assigned program.
-If you do not want this to occur (e.g. advancing to Algebra 1 when they complete all the Pre-Algebra lessons), select the Stop at End of Program Option under the Advanced Options.
+- Stop at End of Program: Students are automatically advanced to the next Proficiency Program or Subject/Chapter after completing all lessons in the assigned program.
+If you do not want this to occur (e.g. advancing to Algebra 1 after completing Pre-Algebra), select the Stop at End of Program option.

 -

-Student passwords are assigned during initial registration either by you or by the computer (Self-Registration).
-The student does not have an option to later change this password, which prevents students from creating "inappropriate" passwords.
+Student passwords are assigned during initial registration either by you or the program (Self-Registration).
+The student does not have an option to later change this password.
 However, if a student forgets their password, you can easily view it from the Admin screen.
-Also, if for some reason you did want to change a student password, you can do it under the Edit Student option on the Admin screen. -
+If you decide to change a student's password, you can do so by selecting Edit Student on the Admin screen, changing the Passcode, and clicking Save. -

 What reports are available?

-- Most Frequently Assigned Lessons: Under the Assessment option on the Admin page you can view the top 5 most frequently assigned lessons to identify the areas where most students are having difficulty.
+- Most Frequently Assigned Lessons: By selecting the Assessment option on the Admin screen, you can view the top five most frequently assigned lessons to identify the areas where most students are having difficulty.

-- Group Progress: Also under the Assessment option you can view how many students have progressed to each section of any of the Proficiency Programs.
+- Group Progress: Also under the Assessment option, you can view how many students have progressed to each section of any of the Proficiency Programs by clicking on the relevant tabs.

-- Report Cards: Individual Student Report Cards can be viewed that include where a student is currently in their Program, how many quizzes have been passed and the average pass percent, how many times they have accessed the various resources, and a list of the topics they have been assigned.
-This feature is available under Student Detail History.
+- Report Cards: Individual Student Report Cards can be viewed that include a student's current Program and Section, how many quizzes have been passed and the average pass percent, how many times the student has accessed the various resources, and a list of the topics that have been assigned.
+This feature is available under Student Detail History on the Admin screen.
 These reports can be printed for your records or shared with parents.

 -